What Pakistan hopes to achieve through Kartarpur Sahib Corridor Project

 Pakistan's officials are showcasing Kartarpur as the symbol of religious harmony and representative of the teachings of Islam about showing respect towards non-Muslims.

-"We are following the footsteps of Prophet Muhammad regarding provision of facilities to minorities," Faisal said.
+"We are following the footsteps of Prophet Muhammad regarding the provision of facilities to minorities," Faisal said.

 There seems to be a conscious effort to distance from extremism and terrorism which over the years became synonymous with Pakistan.